Skip to content

 The exchange of gifts during Diwali is also an important observance of the celebration.
 Friends, families, and colleagues share gifts with each other and say “Happy Diwali” as a gesture of love and affection.
 Another huge part of Diwali is the grand feast with delicious sweets.
 People often also wear new clothes, which is definitely something that Lashkaraa knows all about.

-What Are the Five Days of Diwali?
+The Five Days of Diwali

 The five days of Diwali are called Dhanteras, Naraka Chaturdasi, Lakshmi Puja, and Bhai Dooj.
 The following list is general and not in any way specific to every Diwali celebration, which are all unique based on the country, region, and family.